Emil Miljković

-Emil Miljković (born 26 May 1988) is a Bosnian-Herzegovinian footballer who played as a forward for EVV in the Dutch Topklasse.
+Emil Miljković (born 26 May 1988) is a Bosnian-Herzegovinian professional footballer who played as a forward for EVV in the Dutch Topklasse.

 Club career

 Miljković left Bosnia with his parents when he was 7 years old and joined Roda JC Kerkrade's youth academy, where he spent 10 years.
 He then moved to Alemannia Aachen and played in Slovenia, Hungary and Croatia.

 In January 2015, he left Dutch Hoofdklasse side Groene Ster for Belgian amateur club KFC De Kempen.

 International career

 Miljković was part of the Bosnia and Herzegovina U-21.